 Monofocal have lenses with only one distance.
 The distance may be near, intermediate or far away.
 Bifocals have two different distances in one lens.
 You’ll look upward to see far away, and you’ll look down to see close up.
-We evaluate your visual acuity during an eyeglasses examination, so both portions of your bifocals are customized to your distance and up close vision range.
+Our nearby optometrist evaluate your visual acuity during an eyeglasses examination, so both portions of your bifocals are customized to your distance and up close vision range.
 Trifocals and multifocal lenses have more than two distances.
 They have an up close, intermediate and far away vision.
 Your intermediate vision is what you see at an arm’s length away from you such as a computer screen.

 Despite their name, eyeglasses aren’t always comprised of glass anymore.
 Technological advancements allow you to see the same, if not greater, visual clarity using lenses that are less likely to break.
 Polycarbonate is one material that is impact resistant, making them an excellent option for children or those who play sports.

 Trivex is another option, which is a newer plastic that’s similar to polycarbonate lenses.
 They’re thin, impact-resistant and lightweight.
 They actually correct vision better for some people.

 High-index plastic is the ideal option for people with strong prescriptions.
 These lenses don’t have the thickness that traditional lenses have.
 They are lighter and thinner.

 Aspheric lenses are thinner and flatter and have various degrees of curvature in one lens.
 Therefore, you’re able to use a much larger surface of the lens.